THE B.S.A. MODELS Nos. 2 & 3 TARGET RIFLES

 Another sight modification obviously became necessary when the rifle remained fitted with a barrel-mounted "V" notch rear-sight in addition to the flip-over rear aperture.
 The barrel mounted rearsight is not shown in the advertisement, and the flip-over (50 yard and 100 yard apertures) rear-sight is of a one-piece "L" shaped type, similar to BSA's own small-tunnel fore-sight configuration (the No.19).

 The rifle below, however, is also fitted with a barrel-mounted wind-up "V" notch rear-sight of the type commonly fitted to BSA's basic miniature calibre rifle.
 This barrel-mounted sight could patently not be used with the L-shaped aperture rear-sight on the bridge, for one or other of the two apertures would always be in the sight-line.
 To obviate this problem, the flip-over was replaced with a two-leaf lift-up design, again with 50 and 100 yard leaves, but both capable of being folded flat to free the sight-line for the use of the V-notch.

-The fore-sight on this rifle is of an unidentified basic sporting type, but with a useful laterally threaded component for windage adjustment.
+The fore-sight on folding model rifle illustrated is of an unidentified basic sporting type, but with a useful laterally threaded component for windage adjustment.

 The BSA standard rear-sight is shown below, and it should just be apparent how the winding of the knurled elevation adjustment knob

 raises or lowers the spring-loaded slide with the V-notch.
 The left-hand side of the sight body is calibrated with the vertical slide to 25,

 50, 100 and 200 yards.
 Windage adjustment can only be achieved by tapping the sight across in the barrel dovetail.

 For model comparison, we show below an image of three rifles in line, two with the barrels and actions removed from their stocks.